-When you click on one of the languages available for a POEditor project, you are taken to a corresponding Language Page, where the actual translation work is performed.
-The Language Page provides a progress bar above your terms and translations, which shows the language's percentage of completion and the number of translated terms out of the total number of terms that need to be localized.
+When you click on one of the languages available for a POEditor project, you are taken to a corresponding Translations Page, where the actual translation work is performed.

-Some choices are available for organizing your translation work: you can choose to order your page by updated ASC, updated DESC, untranslated first or automatic first.
+Some choices are available for organizing your translation work: you can choose to order your translations by Updated ASC, Updated DESC, Untranslated First or Automatic First and you can also order by terms (ASC/DESC).
 You can also choose what strings to show: untranslated, translated, automatic, not automatic, fuzzy, not fuzzy, proofread or not proofread (only available when Proofreading is set to "Yes" in Project Settings).

 On the right side of each term – translation pair, there is comment button, where you can add screenshots and comments and a fuzzy button that lets you mark the translations that seem wrong or inadequate.

 If you turn ON the Productivity mode POEditor generates a worksheet where all the untranslated terms are listed on a single page and all the other buttons are removed, so you can focus on translating the strings only.

 - Export allows you to download the languages translated in a POEditor project in a localization format of your choice (PO, POT, PHP Array, Excel, Apple Strings, iOS XLIFF, Android String, Microsoft Resx, Microsoft Resw, Java Properties, JSON, INI, Angular XMB and XTB, YAML, CSV).